 As with any living thing, the amount of time will differ depending on the type of grass, germination rate, weather conditions, and so on.

-—Tug test: Pull up on several sections of the sod after two weeks.
+A sodded lawn can be mowed much sooner than a seeded lawn, even as soon as two to three weeks after planting.
+Test for root development before you take your mower out of storage.
+Pull on several sections of the sod after two weeks.
 If the sod pulls up easily, you don’t have good root development yet.
-If the sod feels rooted to the ground, root development is coming along.
+If it feels rooted to the ground, root development is coming along nicely.